SheaPettit/OS-Class-HW2/README.md

-# Multi-Threaded copy file program
+# Multi-Threaded producer consumer copy program
 This is a program that runs 2 threads.
 A producer to read from the input file and write to the buffer A consumer to read from the buffer and write to the output file